dvreeze/hibernate-experiments/README.md

 Tutorials such as [common Hibernate mistakes crippling performance](https://thorben-janssen.com/common-hibernate-mistakes-cripple-performance/) warn against many of these antipatterns.
-Fortunately we can make Hibernate work for us rather than against us, but it may take some time to "repair" a project using Hibernate in a non-performant way.
+Fortunately we can make Hibernate work for us rather than against us, but it may take quite some time to "repair" a project using Hibernate in a non-performant way.